qddegtya/rax-side-effect/README.md

 ## Use Cases

-* Setting weex-module or windvane container title;
+* Setting weex-module or other container title;
 * Setting `document.style.overflow` or background color depending on current screen;
 * Firing Flux actions using declarative API depending on current screen;
 * Some crazy stuff I haven't thought about.